CSS File 1

 The tool combines the text as-is.
 It does not resolve @import URLs.
 Inline or paste the imported content manually if needed.

-Can I upload multiple files?
+How do I upload files?

 Order of files matters?